TheComputerM/demochain/README.md

 - Uses the Ed25519 algorithm for generating wallets.
 - Uses WebRTC for peer-2-peer all communication, except peer discovery which happens using a realtime database on firebase.
 - Uses PoW for consensus where difficulty is the number of leading 0s in the block's SHA-256 hash.
+- Uses the CBOR spec to encode blocks and transactions to send them over the network.
 - Can have multiple transactions in a single block.
 - Transactions are differentiated using a nonce, like in the ethereum network.
 - All transactions and blocks have a signature (of course).